Question: Can an insurance company add points to your insurance for being in the military? If so, why can it do this?

 You may be deemed a high-risk driver if you have multiple traffic convictions or accidents or show a lapse in insurance coverage.
 A clean driving record will not only get you cheaper car insurance rates, but usually also allows you to qualify for a good driver discount.

 If you were deployed overseas or were without a car during training and just let your insurance lapse, then your car insurance rates could be higher due to this gap in coverage.
 If you are without a vehicle to insure for a period of time, you can get a non-owners policy to keep continuous insurance coverage.

 To get the best car insurance rates as a member of the military, first ask your auto insurance provider if you are eligible for any special discounts.
-Then comparison shop with other insurance companies to see what rates and discounts are offered for military members so that you can find the cheapest car insurance for your particular situation.
+Then compare insurance companies to see what rates and discounts are offered for military members so that you can find the cheapest car insurance for your particular situation.